isaackleislemurphy/Bayesian-Inference-with-Python/README.md

 # Bayesian Python

-## This site is for MATH 399 Bayesian Inferences with Python, Spring 2020, Vassar College NY
+## This site is for MATH 399 Bayesian Inferences with Python
+Spring 2020, Vassar College NY